Foam Rolling: An Old Trick, That Takes Your Fitness To New Heights.

 - Helps with post-workout cooldown: Foam rolling flushes out old blood that has collected in the muscles during training, thus bringing in fresh oxygen and nutrients with the new blood that circulates.

 - Reduces recovery time: Increased blood circulation, flexibility, the range of motion and decreased muscle soreness, etc. helps in significantly bringing down the recovery time.

 - Prevents training-related injuries: The old saying, prevention is better than cure, is still very much true in this case.
 With the improved mobility and lack of tension in the muscles, foam rolling prevents injuries related to rusty joints and tight muscles.

-Foam rolling is a very short, simple, inexpensive and a highly efficient, performance enhancing technique.
+Foam rolling is a very short, simple, inexpensive and highly efficient, performance-enhancing technique.

 Among all the activities you can do in the gym, foam rolling is one of the easiest and yet provides numerous health benefits.
 Along with its many advantages, the amount of knowledge you get about your own body and muscle structure is beneficial in better understanding your physique.
 When doing it yourself, you also have the advantage of knowing your body’s limits and exactly feeling what is happening, when applying the pressure.
 This way you can increase or reduce the pressure, keeping it hard but not intolerable.
 You know what I mean if you’ve ever had the fat toes of a Thai masseuse poking into your back.

 Foam rolling hardly takes up any time.
 Even 5 minutes of this self-massage has been found to be highly effective.
 Compared to any professional massage centre, foam rolling is an inexpensive choice.
 Not to mention, the many health benefits it provides when it comes to getting the most out of your workout sessions.